Jotabeche: Geography and structure

 Jotabeche is located at the extreme southern end of the Central Volcanic Zone (CVZ) of the Andes.
 The Central Volcanic Zone is one of the four volcanic zones of the Andean Volcanic Belt.
-In this belt, ongoing subduction of the Antarctica plate, Nazca plate and its precursor the Farallon plate are responsible for ongoing volcanic activity, including such volcanoes as Villarrica and Nevado del Ruiz.
+In this belt, ongoing subduction of the Antarctic Plate, Nazca Plate and its precursor the Farallon Plate are responsible for ongoing volcanic activity, including such volcanoes as Villarrica and Nevado del Ruiz.
 The Central Volcanic Zone sub-belt itself contains about 44 volcanic centres and over five major Quaternary caldera and ignimbrite complexes.
 The so-called Abancay deflection separates the CVZ in the north from the Peruvian flat subduction segment where no volcanic activity occurs, while the southern limit is marked by a seismic discontinuity around 27° S.

 Jotabeche is a 5862 m high volcano with a caldera.
 A rhyolitic dome formed inside of the caldera.
 The Jotabeche complex reaches a thickness of 500 m when including ignimbrite, lava domes and lavas.
 The 5432 m high and 4 km wide Jotabeche Norte stratovolcano is found northeast of Jotabeche and is surrounded by pyroclastic flows.
 The Santa Cecilia lava domes (27°41′S 69°19.5′W) have diameters of 1.5 km and sit along a 4 km long fault.
 The Miocene volcanic complex branches out in four chains stretching in east-west direction, the Cadillal, Aguas Blancas, Jotabeche Norte and Cordon de Yeguas Heladas.
 N-S to NE-SW trending faults border the volcanic complex and have allowed the intrusion of diorite porphyries.
 The resulting hydrothermally altered rocks are the sites of mineral deposits and prospects.
 These faults include the Yeguas Heladas, Rio La Gallina and Rio Astaburuaga and form a hexagonal structure which partly forms the margin of the caldera.
 Otherwise, only little erosion has taken place at Jotabeche; stronger erosion though has exposed a >1 km thick hydrothermally altered complex at Aldebaran-Cerro Casale.
 Other hydrothermally altered areas are found within depressions.
 The crust beneath Jotabeche reaches a thickness of 60 km.